juanpc2018/Open-internet/README.md

 and allow up to 80Km range,
 but are Not cheap, with OM5/6 cable.

-The idea of Open Internet is to create an 8 friend network, all bridged together. in all cardinal points,
+The idea is to create an 8 friend network, all bridged together. in all cardinal points,
 North, South, East, West, NorthEast, SouthEast, NorthWest, SouthWest.